BitAcademyDev/documentation/docs/exercises/reviews.md

 ![credits](/img/docs/reviews/credit.png)

 The credit system in Jarvis creates a balance between making exercises and doing reviews.
-**When you hand in an exercise that costs a credit.
+**Handing in an exercise costs a credit.
 When you do a review you gain a credit.**

 The maximum amount of credits is capped at 5.
 To limit the amount of time spent doing reviews, instead of doing exercises yourself.